 3.3 Energy is only one factor of economic growth

 Because energy, or energy services, is only one factor of production in economic growth functions, we don’t expect to account for all money flows simply by counting all energy flows.
 Therefore, what proportion of the money flows should we expect to be able to account for?

+[ph] I think The money is an inclusive measure of the accumulative labors and materials that have been used in doing anything.
+We just don't know the units...
+Using it as a measure requires seeing if you can justify starting with it as an indicator of the average impacts and then have a way to adjust that average for notable added or avoided impacts.

+[ph] The growth factor of efficiencies applies to any other bottleneck resource, as well as to energy.
+You might mentiuon that.
+That growth factor is also "Jevons' effect" and not popular to mention as all this investment in alternative resources serves to sustain growth and multiplying environmental impacts... in fact, unless it goes along with other things.

 Possible points for discussion: